Benunc/better-click-to-tweet/better-click-to-tweet/tags/1.0/readme.txt

 Also from an end user perspective, I am more active in the support forums than Justin (who has a paid product to support, which justifiably takes more of his time and energy), and you can count on my response and resolution to your issues!

-= How can I help? =
-I want to maximize the usefulness of this plugin by translating it into multiple languages.
-So far I have included Spanish.
-If you have experience translating .po files, please consider helping in that way.
-To include those translations in the official plugin, email me, or submit pull requests at Github.

 == Screenshots ==

 1. This in the editor...
 1. Becomes this in your blog post!

 == Changelog ==

-= 2.0.3 =
-* updated CSS to remove underline on "Click to Tweet" on Twenty Fifteen theme (and others!)

-= 2.0.2 =
-* fixed bug introduced in 2.0 related to javascript.

-= 2.0.1 =
-* added in support for RSS feeds: when outputting to an RSS feed, the click-to-tweet text will be smartly formatted.
-* added css declarations to deal with issues in the Twenty Fifteen theme.
-* readme enhancements for better user experience.

-= 2.0 =
-* Major version release for internationalization: added Spanish (ES) translation, and updated code throughout for internationalization.
-Still to-do: add translation support for the tinymce plugin on the visual editor.

 = 1.0 =
 * updated the tweet length math to correctly parse text with non-standard characters.
 Thanks to WordPress forum user zachop at https://wordpress.org/support/topic/incorrect-handling-length-count-of-multi-byte-strings for the tip.